Insights | 10 Jun 2024

-This year’s Federal Budget focussed on easing cost of living pressures, in the hope of pleasing the majority with next year’s election approaching.
+This year’s Federal Budget focused on easing cost of living pressures, in the hope of pleasing the majority with next year’s election approaching.

 The key announcements which could impact medical professionals include the following: